Vyshnavi1215/Collections-in-java/README.md

 child interface of sortedmap

-It defines several utility methods for navigation purpose.Implementation of navigable map is tree map(1.2V) -
+It defines several utility methods for navigation purpose.Implementation of navigable map is tree map(1.2V)

+05/29-

+Overview of collection framework

+What is the difference between comparable and comparator?

+Comparable meant for default sorting order.

+Comparator meant for customised sorting order.

+To get the collection objects one by one we have some interfaces.

+Cursors is the concept.

+How many cursors are there in java?

+Enumeration
+Iterator
+ListIterator

+All the above are used to get the collection objects one by one.

+Utility classes-

+1.Collections -defines serveral utility methods for collection object.
+2.Arrays - defines several utility methods for Arrays object.